Daniel Duarte (baseball): Cincinnati Reds (second stint)

 On June 24, 2021, Duarte signed a minor league deal with the Cincinnati Reds organization.
-Duarte played in four different levels in for the Reds organization in 2021: the rookie-level Arizona Complex League Reds, the High-A Dayton Dragons, the Double-A Chattanooga Lookouts, and the Triple-A Louisville Bats.
-Between the four teams, Duarte pitched to a 4.56 ERA with 32 strikeouts in 23.2 innings of work across 19 total appearances.
+Duarte played in four different levels for the Reds organization in 2021: the rookie-level Arizona Complex League Reds, the High-A Dayton Dragons, the Double-A Chattanooga Lookouts, and the Triple-A Louisville Bats.
+Between the four teams, Duarte pitched to a 4.56 ERA with 32 strikeouts in 23 2/3 innings of work across 19 total appearances.
 On November 19, 2021, the Reds added Duarte to their 40-man roster to protect him from the Rule 5 draft.

 Duarte made his major league debut on April 8, 2022.
 He made 3 appearances out of Cincinnati's bullpen before he was placed on the injured list on April 17 with right elbow inflammation.
 He was later transferred to the 60-day IL on April 23.
 He was activated on September 25 and subsequently optioned to Triple–A Louisville.
 On November 18, 2022, Duarte was non-tendered and became a free agent.

 On November 22, 2022, Duarte re-signed with the Reds on a minor league contract.
 He began the 2023 season with Triple–A Louisville, working to a 3.49 ERA with 32 strikeouts and 4 saves in 28 1/3 innings across 26 games.
 On June 13, 2023, Duarte was selected to the major league roster.
 In 31 games for Cincinnati, he posted a 3–0 record and 3.69 ERA with 23 strikeouts across 31 2/3 innings pitched.
 On January 13, 2024, Duarte was designated for assignment after the signing of Brent Suter was made official.

 Minnesota Twins

 On January 16, 2024, Duarte was traded to the Texas Rangers in exchange for cash considerations.
-The Rangers designated him for assignment on January 26 and he was claimed off waivers by the Minnesota Twins on February 2.
+The Rangers designated him for assignment on January 26; he was claimed off waivers by the Minnesota Twins on February 2.
 The Twins also designated him for assignment, on February 7.
 He cleared waivers and was sent outright to the Triple-A St. Paul Saints on February 13.
 On March 28, Duarte had his contract selected after making the Opening Day roster.
 He made only two appearances for Minnesota, recording a 2.25 ERA with 3 strikeouts across 4 innings pitched.
 On May 8, Duarte underwent season–ending elbow surgery.
 On November 4, Duarte was removed from the 40–man roster and sent outright to St. Paul.
 He elected free agency the next day.

 On November 6, 2024, Duarte re-signed with the Twins on a minor league contract.
-He elected free agency on November 6, 2025.
+He did not make an appearance for the organization in 2025 as he continued to recover from surgery.
+Duarte elected free agency following the season on November 6, 2025.